-Contaminant (Units) Level Detected Date MCL MCLG Violation YES/NO Likely Source of Contamination Health Effects of Contaminant E. coli Bacteria Identify total # of positive samples.
-0 0 Human and animal fecal waste E. coli are bacteria whose presence indicates that the water may be contaminated with human or animal wastes.
+PICTURE.
+DETE CTED W ATER QUALIT Y RESULTS Microbio ological Contamin ants Contaminant (Units) Level Detected Date MCL MCLG Violation YES/NO Likely Source of Contamination Health Effects of Contaminant E. coli Bacteria Identify total # of positive samples.
+0 0 Human and animal fecal waste E. coli are bacteria whose presence indicates that the water may be contaminated with human or animal waste.
 Human pathogens in these wastes can cause short-term effects, such as diarrhea, cramps, nausea, headaches, or other symptoms.
 They may pose a greater health risk for infants, young children, the elderly, and people with severely compromised immune systems.
 Total Organic Carbon (ppm) ТТ N/A Naturally present in the environment Total organic carbon (TOC) has no health effects.
 However, total organic carbon provides a medium for the formation of disinfection byproducts.
-These byproducts include trihalomethanes (THMs) and haloacetic acids (HAAs).
-Drinking water containing these byproducts in excess of the MCL may lead to adverse health effects, liver or kidney problems, or nervous system effects, and may lead to an increased risk of getting cancer.
-Turbidity (NTU) Identify the highest average monthly value, the highest monthly value, and explain why you are measuring for turbidity.
-TT N/A Soil runoff Turbidity has no health effects.
+These byproducts include trihalomethanes (THMs) and halo acetic acids (HAAs).
+Drinking water containing these byproducts more than the MCL may lead to adverse health effects, liver or kidney problems, or nervous system effects, and may lead to an increased risk of getting cancer.
+Turbidity (NTU) Identify the highest average monthly value, the highest monthly value, and explain why you are measuring for turbidity. π N/A Soil runoff Turbidity has no health effects.
 However, turbidity can interfere with disinfection and provide a medium for microbial growth.
 Turbidity may indicate the presence of disease-causing organisms.
 These organisms include bacteria, viruses, and parasites that can cause symptoms such as nausea, cramps, diarrhea, and associated headaches.
+Radioa ctive Contaminan its Contaminant (Units) Level Detected Date MCL MCLG Violation YES/NO Likely Source of Contamination Health Effects of Contaminant Compliance Gross Alpha (pCi/L) 15 0 Erosion of natural deposits Certain minerals are radioactive and may emit a form of radiation known as alpha radiation.
+Some people who drink water containing alpha emitters in excess of MCL over many years may have an increased risk of getting cancer.
+Uranium (ug/L) 30 0 Erosion of natural deposits Some people who drink water containing uranium more than MCL over many years may have an increased risk of getting cancer and kidney toxicity.
+Combined Radium 226 + 228 (pCi/L) 5 0 Erosion of natural deposits Some people who drink water containing radium 226 or 228 in excess of the MCL over many years may have an increased risk of getting cancer.